mlange-42/yarner/guide/src/reverse-mode.md

 }
 ```

-In such cases, Yarner emits a warning when called with option `--reverse`.
+In such cases, Yarner emits a warning when called with subcommand `reverse`.
 If the occurrences differ, like in the following example of user-modified code output, it aborts with an error.

 ```rust,noplaypen
 // <@main.rs.md#